alphagov/forms-deploy/local/README.md

 services.

 ### Setting up the databases

-There is a single postgres container defined within the docker-compose setup which is configured with two databases named `forms-admin` and `forms-runner`.
-The two databases are initially created using the `local/postgres/initdb.d` which is mounted into the postgres container's 'docker-entrypoint-initdb.d' directory.
+There is a single postgres container defined within the docker-compose setup which is used by all apps.

-The start command for `forms-admin` is modified by the Docker Compose file to include running `rails db:setup` and `rails db:seed` which will run migrations and prepare a local dev user respectively.
+The command for each app in the Docker Compose file includes running `bin/setup` in the app repo.
+For forms-admin and forms-runner this will create the database and prepare test forms and local dev users on the first run.
+On subsequent runs it will apply any outstanding database migrations.

 If you need to connect to the postgres instance directly you can use `psql -h localhost -p 5432 -U postgres` and enter `postgres` for the password when